 Comprehensive Plans (known as Master in public administration.
 When community members agree on a shared vision for implement the vision.
-Somerville is a leader prehensive Plan for the future.
+Somerville is a leader City formally adopted its first-ever Comprehensive Plan for the future.

 PUBLIC VISIONING

 The four-year public process around SomerVision brought hundreds of residents, businesspersons and community leaders together, including numerous stakeholders from the Inner Belt and Brickbottom districts.
 An early step in the illustrates terms that community members used most frequently during the visioning